 within me,

-tethered to aspects of my past
+tendrils of my past

-I thought had unwound.
+I thought had fully uncoiled.

 Later,